thilinawishvekeerthi/setup-ops/README.md

 ## Overview

-This Bash script automates the process of initializing a project, creating and activating a Conda environment, installing dependencies, setup git hooks, set up git workflow and running tests.
+This Bash script automates the process of initializing a project, creating and activating a Conda environment, installing dependencies, setingup git hooks, git workflow and running tests.
 It supports various options and configurations to tailor the setup to your project's needs.

 ## Prerequisites